 Tag Archives: Blood cultures

-SECOND CLINICIAN CALL: Confirmed culture identification with susceptibility available Prior to calling, check the isolate antibiogram to see that species and susceptibility make sense – see EUCAST Expert rules which provide intrinsic resistance characters by species, including unusual phenotypes.
+SECOND CLINICIAN CALL: Confirmed culture identification with susceptibility available Prior to calling, check the isolate antibiogram to see that species and susceptibility are consistent – see EUCAST Expert rules which provide intrinsic resistance characters by species, including unusual phenotypes.
 If … Continue reading

 Suggested format for documenting significant BSI for later analyses.
 Sub documents with key definitions will be provided soon.
 Print this sheet onto a single A4 page and maintain a records folder.
 Include documentation of the clinical liaison process as below. … Continue reading